Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Experimental Setup

-The data in these experiments come from the open HDM05 and CMU MOCAP datasets.
-They both are recorded at 120 frames per second (fps) and contain more than 30 markers' positions.
-In our case, we use 23 common markers between the two datasets.
-We work with the C3D file format, which contains series of positions for each marker.
-Our preprocessing of the data consists mainly of orienting, centering and scaling the point cloud of every frame given by the files.
+Our preprocessing of the data for HDM05 and CMU consists mainly of orienting, centering and scaling the point cloud of every frame given by the files.
 The orientation process is a basis change of all 3D positions so that the actor's hips are always facing the same horizontal direction, while allowing a changing vertical orientation.
 We then center the hips of the actor at the origin and scale so every marker is always in the interval $[-1,1]$.
-This can help handling different actors with different sizes.
-Since we use 23 markers, each frame vector has a dimension of 69.
-We sub-sample sequences to 30 frames-per-second.
-When using sliding windows (as explained below), we use a simple majority voting strategy on the windows to select the movement class.
-In all experiments, we use an additive Gaussian noise with a standard deviation of 0.05 and mean 0 on markers' positions for training.
-We use minibatches of size 8 when handling HDM05 only data, and minibatches of size 32 when using CMU and HDM05.
+This can help handling different actors of different sizes.
+In all experiments on these two datasets, we use an additive Gaussian noise with a standard deviation of 0.05 and mean 0 on markers' positions for training.
+We use minibatches of size 4 when handling HDM05 only data, 8 when adding CMU data and 32 when using the NTU dataset.
+On the NTU dataset, our only preprocessing consists of standardizing each joint to have zero mean and unit variance across all the dataset as suggested by \citet{lecun1998efficient}.